The National Association of

 Latia Suttle

-Social Justice and Legislative Director
+Public Relations Officer & Social Justice Director

 Patricia Jackson-Kelley